thomas-lamiaux/rocq-prover.org/data/pages/code_of_conduct.md

 hope to make a community where discussing such situations personally with other members can resolve such distress, but we recognize this may not always be possible.
-If the Code of Conduct has not been violated but you wish to discuss such an issue, please feel free to contact `coc-help@ocaml.org`.
+If the Code of Conduct has not been violated but you wish to discuss such an issue, please feel free to contact <coq-conduct@inria.fr>.

 ## Questions? ##